poshplum/poshplum/README.md

 ```

 This example doesn't specify styling for these items; when you make a layout,
-you can control exactly the layout you need.
-You might think of it as an
+you can control exactly the HTML and styles you want.

+You might think of a layout as an
-envelope for your content; in the layout component above, you can configure
+envelope for page-level content; in the layout component above, you can configure
 exactly the layout of the envelope, and when you insert pages into the
 envelope, the page content shows through the envelope sections ("slots").